uclaacm/hoth9-workshops/intro-to-git/README.md

 ![Snapshot History Diagram](./images/CommitHistory.png)

-For each snapshot in the repo, `$ git log` will list who commited, when they commited, and the commit message.
+For each snapshot in the repo, `$ git log` will list who committed, when they committed, and the commit message.
 This is why commit messages are so important to include.
 With commit messages, people know what a commit does and they can easily track how a program evolved.

 - `$ git restore [file(s)]`

-This command undoes the changes you applied to your working direcory until it matches the stat it was in when you last committed.
+This command undoes the changes you applied to your working direcory until it matches the state it was in when you last committed.
 It essentially allows you to start programming from your last save point.

 - `$ git restore --staged [file(s)/folder]`